Simply LaKita

 Overhead view of ingredients needed to make peas in separate bowls on black tile surface.

-1. Black Eyed Peas - For this particular recipe, I'll be using dried peas which need to be soaked before using.
+• Black Eyed Peas - Use 1 pound of dried peas, which need to be soaked before cooking for the best texture.

 Preparing Dry Black Eyed Peas